Khomgrit-Phi/Khomgrit-Phi/README.md

 ---

 ### 🔍 What I'm Looking For
-I'm open to **frontend or full-stack roles** where I can contribute to real-world projects and grow alongside passionate teams — especially opportunities like [Freewill Solutions](https://www.freewillsolutions.com/).
+I'm open to **frontend or full-stack roles** where I can contribute to real-world projects and grow alongside passionate teams.

 ---